JustinHammitt/pve-portal_flask/README.md

 # Proxmox VDI Portal for CCSE UITS

-This project is a Flask-based web portal for managing user access to virtual machines hosted on a Proxmox Virtual Environment (PVE).
+This project is a Flask-based web portal that allows users to access virtual machines hosted on a Proxmox Virtual Environment (PVE).
 Built as part of the CS 4850 Senior Capstone at Kennesaw State University, the system enables LDAP-authenticated users to log in, view their assigned VMs, and access them via console through the web.

 ## Features